Lemric/cookie-consent-bundle/README.md

 # Cookie Consent bundle for Symfony

+As soon as you are collecting or processing personally identifiable information (short `PII`) you are obliged to allow your visitors to decide what information are collected.
+This cookie consent banner bundle helps you to help your users.

 Symfony bundle to integrate a cookie consent dialog to your website and to handle cookies according to AVG/GDPR.

 ## Installation